 However, in some cases the claims can be difficult to ascertain.
-An executor can be liable for the debts of an estate ensuring that all liabilities and debts are properly dealt with before making payments.
+An executor can be liable for the debts of an estate.
+He must deal with all liabilities and debts before making payments.

 There are special rules for executors dealing with insolvent estates.
 There is a legal protection that executors can use before finalising an estate to demonstrate that they have done all they can to identify any outstanding creditors.

 Claims For Maintenance